 Because the best trades are often the ones you do not trade.
 David Cohen illustrates this very well in his book called Fear, Greed and Panic – The Psychology of The Market.

 Cohen makes an interesting analogy to experiments with rats.
 As long as the rats sometimes get a reward, for example, sugar, they will go on pressing levers thousands of times.
 A rat might get only two or three rewards in a hundred presses, but this intermittent reward schedule would keep them pressuring for days until they are exhausted.
-Intermittently rewarded rats were endlessly persistent, and trading creates just such a pattern of reinforcement.
+Intermittently rewarded rats were endlessly persistent, and trading creates just such a reinforcement pattern.

 What’s the relevance?
 If you consider yourself an extrovert, trading may lead you to overtrading.